 Understanding Problem Solving & Decision MakingProblem solving and decision making are related concepts often used together, but they are not the same.
 Here is a brief explanation of the difference between problem solving and decision making: Problem solving: Problem solving is identifying, analyzing, and resolving problems or issues.
 It involves specifying the root cause of a problem and finding solutions to overcome it.
 Problem solving requires critical thinking, creativity, and analytical skills.
 It is a process that can resolve simple and complex problems in various contexts, such as personal, professional, and organizational settings.
 Decision making: Decision making is the process of choosing a course of action from among several alternatives.
 It involves evaluating options, considering consequences, and selecting the best course of action based on the available information and criteria.
 Decision making requires critical thinking, judgment, and evaluation skills.
 It is a process that can be used to make simple and complex decisions in various contexts, such as personal, professional, and organizational settings.

-Why are problem solving and decision making skills essential in the workplace?Problem solving and decision making skills are essential in the workplace for several reasons:
+Why are problem solving and decision making skills essential in the workplace?Effective problem solving and decision making skills are essential in the workplace for several reasons:

 - Improved efficiency and productivity: Employees with strong problem solving and decision making skills are better equipped to identify and solve issues that may arise in their work.
 This leads to improved efficiency and productivity as they can complete their work more timely and effectively.